-- 22. Defendant CACI N.V. is a subsidiary wholly owned and controlled by Defendant CACI.
+- 18. Defendant CACI Incorporated Federal is a subsidiary wholly owned and controlled by Defendant CACI.
+Defendant CACI Incorporated Federal was formed and incorporated under the laws of Delaware.
+Defendant CACI Incorporated Federal acted at all times relevant to this action through individual agents and employees, who are hereinafter subsumed within the term "Defendant CACI" and the term "CACI Corporate Defendants." - 19.
+Defendant CACI N.V. is a subsidiary wholly owned and controlled by Defendant CACI.
 Defendant CACI N.V. is a Netherlands corporation doing business in the United States at 1100 North Glebe Road, Arlington, Virginia 22201.
-Defendant CACI N.V. acted at all times relevant to this action through individual agents and employees, who are hereinafter subsumed within the term "Defendant CACI" and the term "CACI Corporate Defendants." - 23.
-Defendant Stephen A. Stefanowicz, a resident of Pennsylvania, is or was employed by Defendant CACI, Defendant CACI Incorporated - Federal, and Defendant CACI N.V. (hereinafter "CACI Corporate Defendants").
-As an employee and agent of the CACI Corporate Defendants, Defendant Stefanowicz directed and participated in illegal conduct at the Abu Ghraib Prison in Iraq and, upon information and belief, other locations. - 24.
-Defendant John B. Israel is or was retained by, constructively employed by, or contracted with Defendant Titan Corporation as its employee, agent, and/or representative.
-Defendant Israel, acting within the scope of his agency and/or authority, engaged and participated directly and/or indirectly in illegal conduct at the Abu Ghraib Prison in Iraq and, upon information and belief, other locations. - 25 Acting together, Defendants Titan, CACI Corporate Defendants, Stefanowicz, Israel, and Nahkla conspired with certain United States officials (a) to engage in a series of wrongful and illegal acts, including but not limited to, summary execution, torture or other cruel, inhuman or degrading treatment, arbitrary arrest and detention, assault and battery, false imprisonment and intentional interference with religious practices; (b) to inflate artificially by these acts the demand for interrogation and other related services such as interpretation and translation; and (c) to profit and gain a competitive advantage from this artificially-inflated demand for such services and from additional government contracts directed to Defendant Titan and CACI Corporate Defendants. - 26.
-Each of the Defendants was the agent, employee and/or joint venturer, or working in concert with, other Defendants and was acting within the course and scope of such agency, employment and/or joint venture or concerted activity.
-To the extent that any particular act was perpetrated by a certain Defendant or Defendants, the remaining Defendant or Defendants confirmed and ratified the same.
+Defendant CACI N.V. acted at all times relevant to this action through individual agents and employees, who are hereinafter subsumed within the term "Defendant CACI" and the term "CACI Corporate Defendants." - 20.
+Defendant Stephen A. Stefanowicz, a resident of Pennsylvania, is employed by Defendant CACI, Defendant CACI Incorporated-Federal, and Defendant CACI N.V. (hereinafter "CACI Corporate Defendants").
+As an employee and agent of the CACI Corporate Defendants, Defendant Stefanowicz directed and participated in illegal conduct at the Abu Ghraib Prison in Iraq and, upon information and belief, other locations. - 21.
+Defendant John B. Israel is employed by or contracted with CACI Corporate

+Defendants.
+Defendant Israel directed and participated in illegal conduct at the Abu Ghraib Prison in Iraq and, upon information and belief, other locations. - 22.
+Acting together, Defendants Titan, CACI Corporate Defendants, Stefanowicz, Israel, and Nahkla conspired with certain United States officials (a) to engage in a series of wrongful and illegal acts, including but not limited to, summary execution, torture or other cruel, inhuman or degrading treatment, arbitrary arrest and detention, assault and battery, false imprisonment and intentional interference with religious practices; (b) to inflate artificially by these acts the demand for interrogation and other related services such as interpretation and translation; and (c) to profit and gain a competitive advantage from this artificially-inflated demand for such services and from additional government contracts directed to Defendant Titan and CACI Corporate Defendants.

-27. Each Defendant conspired with other Defendants by entering into an agreement to commit wrongful and tortious acts contained herein and each Defendant participated in or committed a wrongful act in furtherance of said conspiracy that resulted in injury to the Plaintiffs.
+- 23. Each of the Defendants was the agent, employee and/or joint venturer, or working in concert with, other Defendants and was acting within the course and scope of such agency, employment and/or joint venture or concerted activity.
+To the extent that any particular act was perpetrated by a certain Defendant or Defendants, the remaining Defendant or Defendants confirmed and ratified the same. - 24.
+Each Defendant conspired with other Defendants by entering into an agreement to commit wrongful and tortious acts contained herein and each Defendant participated in or committed a wrongful act in furtherance of said conspiracy that resulted in injury to the Plaintiffs.